 By making it clear where people are permitted to go or not go, it becomes difficult for potential offenders to reach and victimise people and their property.
-Illegible boundary markers and confusing spatial definition make it easy for criminals to make excuses for being in restricted areas.
-However, care needs to be taken to ensure that the barriers are not tall or hostile, creating the effect of a compound.
+Illegible c) Territorial reinforcement

 Effective access control can be achieved by creating:

 - i) landscapes and physical locations that channel and group pedestrians into activity areas; - ii) public spaces which attract, rather than discourage people from gathering; - iii) restricted access to internal areas or high-risk areas (like car parks or other rarely visited areas).
 This is often achieved through the use of physical barriers.